Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth makes employees ineffective, both inside an organization and on the wider job market.
+Lack of personal growth can make employees uncompetitive at work, inside the organization and the larger job market.

-- The Future of Education: Learn further courses, certifications or degrees programs that relate to the job.
+- Continuing Your Education: Take additional courses, certificates or degrees programs that relate to the job.

 Negativity

-Negativity should not be a part of any workplace.
-It makes employees feel uncomfortable, which makes communication difficult, which can hinder potential for growth.
-Apart from damaging relationships with colleagues and supervisors, it could result in a the professional stagnation.
+Negativity isn’t a part of any workplace.
+It can make people feel uncomfortable, which makes communications difficult and hinders potential for growth.
+In addition, it can cause problems with colleagues and supervisors, it could result in professional stalling.

 Overcommitting Workload